 Avoid strenuous activity

 If the chest pain is caused by muscle strain, your child should avoid strenuous activities and heavy lifting.
-He can slowly return to activity based on the amount of pain.
-Strain caused by a backpack can be reduced by proper fitting.
-Your child should carry the backpack on both shoulders, not off to the side.
+They can slowly return to activity as their pain eases.

 Further treatment will depend on the cause of the chest pain.
 Follow your doctor’s instructions.

 See your child’s doctor if: